-Your records won't be sealed automatically.
+Right now, records are not e sealed automatically.
 You must do something to get them sealed.
 A petition must be filed with the juvenile court asking the judge to seal your records.
-199 Contact your dependency or delinquency attorney for information about sealing your records.
+However, the law will change in January 2015 to require the automatic sealing of certain juvenile delinquency records.
+Contact your dependency or delinquency attorney for information about sealing your records.
 You can also get information on record sealing from the probation department, the social service agency or the juvenile court in the county where your case was handled.
 (WIC 826.6) The Public Defender's office or your local Legal Aid office may be able to provide you with free legal help to seal your record.
 The probation department, social service agency or the juvenile court may be able to give you referrals to other agencies for free legal help to assist you in sealing your record.